Skip to main content

 • Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about applying tacalcitol and will provide you with a full list of the side-effects which you could experience from using it.

-• You should not use more than 10 g of tacalcitol ointment per day or more than 10 ml of the lotion a day.
-This is because tacalcitol is absorbed through your skin and can cause problems if more than these amounts are used.
-If you are using both ointment and lotion, the maximum amount of each is less than these amounts.
-If this applies to you, your doctor will give you instructions for the maximum amount of each to use.
+• You should not use more than 10 g of tacalcitol ointment per day.
+This is because tacalcitol is absorbed through your skin and can cause problems if more than this amount is used.

 • Wash your hands well afterwards.
 This will help prevent tacalcitol getting on to any areas of your skin which are unaffected by psoriasis.